-While Ambleside School of Ocala is neither affiliated with nor, as an institution, committed to any particular religious denomination, it is committed to bearing witness to the person and principles of Jesus Christ, as expressed in the New Testament, and the Nicene Creed.
+While Ambleside Ocala is neither affiliated with nor, as an institution, committed to any particular religious denomination, it is committed to bearing witness to the person and principles of Jesus Christ, as expressed in the New Testament, and the Nicene Creed.
 All Ambleside School Board members, employees, faculty and staff are required to affirm the doctrine and live accordingly.
 Our commitment to the person and principles of Jesus Christ are expressed in the following:

-Charter of Ambleside School of Ocala
+Charter of Ambleside Ocala

 We believe in and proclaim both the mystery that is God, whom we partly know and partly do not know, and the human need to worship.